NU-CEM/Singing_Materials_Strauss/README.md

 The continuum from data representation to data abstraction is briefly discussed in the paper [`Making data sing`](https://www.researchgate.net/profile/Atau-Tanaka/publication/312740596_Making_Data_Sing_Embodied_Approaches_to_Sonification/links/5fc6b5f2299bf188d4e8d59e/Making-Data-Sing-Embodied-Approaches-to-Sonification.pdf).

 ## What are in the notebooks?

+The `notebooks` folder contains a series of notebooks outlining different approaches to the sonification of materials modelling data.

 ### Sonification of Octahedral Tilt Amplitudes